jmdelong7/coordinator-tools/README.md

 - Quickly calculate budgets, cpm, or impressions.

-I built these tools because they were challenging enough to build and I'll use them day to day while I'm learning programming!
+I built these tools because they were challenging enough to build and I'll use them day to day in my role as a sales coordinator.

 # Build the project
 npm run build